navipartner/docs/content/en/docs/retail/printing/how-to/print_template_setup/index.md

   docs:
     parent: ""
     identifier: "print_template_setup-756822345a91f75f61fde8cb4a911d3d"
-weight: 259
+weight: 260
 toc: true
 type: docs
 ---

+NaviPartner provides a large selection of predefined templates for most typical processes, optimized for various printers and print media.

-There are multiple system print templates you can choose from, but if you need a template that is completely different from the available choices, or one that needs to be slightly modified, you can either create a new template or copy an existing one, change it, and save it in the environment for future use.
+However, if none of them suit your needs, you can either create a new template or copy an existing one, change it, and save it in the environment for future use.

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Print Template List**, and open the related link.
    On fresh installation, an empty template list is displayed.
 2. To fetch preconfigured print templates from our Azure server, click **Actions** in the ribbon, followed by **Download Template Data**.
-   The list of available templates is displayed.
+   The **Import Worksheet** page with available templates is displayed.
 You can choose to add, skip or replace any of these templates.
 3. There are several available options from this point forward:
    - If you have a prepared template saved locally, you can click **Actions** in the ribbon, followed by **Import Package File** to upload it.
    - If you need to edit one of the existing templates, click **Edit**.